estherdomfeh213/AmaliTech-AWS-Journey-2026/README.md

 # AmaliTech AWS Associate Program - Journey Log

-**This repository serves as a documentation of my intensive 15-week AWS SAA-C03 learning and training experience with the AmaliTech AWS External Solutions Architect program.**
+**This repository serves as a documentation of an intensive 15-weeks AWS SAA-C03 learning and training experience with the AmaliTech AWS External Solutions Architect Program.**

 **Cohort:** January, 2026